top of page

 Examiner: What’s the best holiday you’ve ever had?

 Candidate: I think that was when I went to Istanbul with my husband.
-We stay in a nice hotel and go shopping in the big bazar.
+We stay in a nice hotel and go shopping every day.

 • Here the candidate started well in the Past Simple but lapsed into the Present Simple.